EkthaReddy/VSDSquadron-Mini-Internship/README.md

 To build the chip, there should be a code specification especially in C model for applications to run.
 In simpler terms,
-making of the chip which needs riscv processor and it will start from the basic step of specification.
+making of the chip which needs RISC-V processor and it will start from the basic step of specification.
 Specification for RISC-V processor which is used in various applications like  embedded systems, automotive systems, artificial intelligence and many more.

 Note: The specifications can also be application specific, basically the SoC designs which made of ASSIC, microcontroller and microprocessor.